 Mediation, support, advice and guidance in complete confidentiality

 The Person of Trust is a professional in conflict management in the workplace and in the applicable legislation.
-She has a mandate from EPFL’s Senior Management to advise, in complete independence and confidentiality, employees (including doctoral students) and students, when they are victims or witnesses of moral or sexual harassment or discriminatory behavior, in the best interest of the person concerned, in a completely independent manner and by guaranteeing them complete confidentiality and anonymity.
+She has a mandate from EPFL’s Senior Management to advise, in complete independence and confidentiality, employees (including doctoral candidates) and students, when they are targets or witnesses of psychological or sexual harassment or discriminatory behavior, in the best interest of the person concerned, in a completely independent manner and by guaranteeing them complete confidentiality and anonymity.

 Without replacing a lawyer or doctor, the Person of Trust will listen to, advise and, if necessary, direct to the right people anyone experiencing a problem at EPFL.
 Such difficulties can be personal (demotivation, anxiety, burnout, work overload, sense of isolation or exclusion, etc.) or relational (communication problems, lack of understanding, tensions, disagreements, conflicts, violence, psychological (mobbing) and sexual harassment, etc.).